nguyenmp/vps-management/README.md

 I use [the basic system monitoring provided by DigitalOcean](https://cloud.digitalocean.com/droplets/448047765/graphs) with alerts on sustained high CPU and disk (85%).

+These metrics are [duplicated in Grafana Cloud](https://hrefcat.grafana.net/d/mgzd8tw/os-metrics) for more history and better granularity and detail.

 I also have [container level metrics in Grafana Cloud](https://hrefcat.grafana.net/d/mglw6wx/new-dashboard) to diagnose specific container issues.

 I use [Portainer to manage individual containers (logs, stats, recreating, updating/pulling)](https://portainer.href.cat/).
 Anything that wouldn't require a change to the compose.yaml.
 New services I stand up through ansible.
 Ansible also handles system upgrades whereas portainer only handles containers.